-The device operates with supply voltages from 6.0 V to 58 V (V{PWR}), but is full spec. compliant between 8.0 V and 36 V. The VPWR pin supplies power to the internal regulator, analog, and logic circuit blocks.
-The VDD pin (5.0 V typ.) supplies the output register of the serial peripheral interface (SPI).
+The device will operate with supply voltages from 6.0 to 58 V (V{PWR}), but will be full spec. compliant only between 8.0 and 36 V. The VPWR pin supplies power to the internal regulator, analog, and logic circuit blocks.
+The VDD pin (5.0 V typ.) supplies the output register of the Serial Peripheral Interface (SPI).
 Consequently, the SPI registers cannot be read without presence of V{DD} .
 The employed IC architecture guarantees a low quiescent current in Sleep mode.

-Switch output pins HS0 & HS1
+SWITCH OUTPUT PINS HS0 & HS1